tobiabocchi/flipperzero-bruteforce/README.md

 ### Optimization

-After a little testing working with CAME 12 bit, it seems that as long as the **ratio** between the bits' lenghts is respected (`x`: short pulse, `2x`: long pulse, `36x`: pilot period) the actual duration of x can be lowered from the original 320 microseconds.
+After a little testing working with CAME 12 bit (together with [@BitcoinRaven](https://github.com/BitcoinRaven)), it seems that as long as the **ratio** between the bits' lenghts is respected (`x`: short pulse, `2x`: long pulse, `36x`: pilot period) the actual duration of x can be lowered from the original 320 microseconds.
 From testing it seems that 250 microseconds is stable, shortening the bruteforce by a good minute (224 seconds against 287 seconds).
 From a code point of view:

 ```python
 protocols = [